 Care home fees

 Should you need to go into care the Local Authorities assess both income and capital resources when they decide what funding or assistance with funding will be available.

-If there is a shortfall in the amount of weekly income that you receive compared to the weekly care costs, (care costs can be anything from £350 per week to £1,000 per week, not many people enjoy a pension and investment income of e.g. £700 per week) then they can use your capital assets to make up for that shortfall.
+If there is a shortfall in the amount of weekly income that you receive compared to the weekly care costs (bearing in mind that care costs can be anything from £350 per week to £1000 per week and not many people enjoy a pension and investment income of e.g. £700 per week) then they can use your capital assets to make up for that shortfall.